Spectral transformation associated with a perturbed $R_I$ type recurrence relation: co-polynomials of type and Spectral Transformation

-For orthogonal polynomials satisfying \eqref{OPRL TTRR R1 paper}, the case $k=0$, called co-recursive was introduced and studied in \cite{chihara PAMS 1957}.
-Its extension to the co-recursive of the semi-classical class and the Laguerre-Hahn class were studied in detail in \cite{Dini thesis 1988, Dini Maroni Ronveaux 1989} and \cite{ronveaux belmehdi dini 1990}.
-A single modification, at level $k$, of the coefficient $\lambda_n$ is given as

-For orthogonal polynomials satisfying TTRR, the case $k=1$, called co-dilated was introduced in \cite{Dini thesis 1988}.
-The differential equation for the co-dilated of the classical polynomials were studied in \cite{Ronveaux vigo 1988}.
-The Stieltjes function and the fourth-order differential equation for the co-dilated polynomials inside the Laguerre-Hahn class were investigated in \cite{Dini Maroni Ronveaux 1989, Ronveaux vigo 1988}.
-The general case, called generalized co-recursive and generalised co-dilated arising from perturbation of coefficients in TTRR at any level was studied in \cite{Paco perturbed recurrence 1990} from view point of Stieltjes function, fourth order differential equation and distribution of zeros.
-A connection to Laguerre-Hahn class was also investigated in this work \cite{Paco perturbed recurrence 1990}.
-The recurrence relation of $R_I$ type for generalised co-recursive polynomials $\mc{P}_{n+1}(z;\mu_k)$ and for generalised co-dilated polynomials $\mc{P}_{n+1}(z;\nu_k)$ and the representation of new perturbed polynomials in terms of unperturbed ones can be obtained by substituting $\nu_k=1$ and $\mu_k=0$ respectively in equations of \Cref{Generalised co-modified polynomials}. \begin{remark} Polynomials obtained after perturbations in \eqref{OPRL TTRR R1 paper} and in \eqref{Szego recurrence} have been called co-polynomials on real line (COPRL) \cite{Castillo co-polynomials on real line 2015} and co-polynomials on unit circle (COPUC) \cite{Castillo perturbed szego 2014}.
-Following an analogous nomenclature, we may call perturbed polynomials introduced above as \textbf{co-polynomials of $R_I$ type}. \end{remark} \begin{example} In the recurrence relation \eqref{R1}, allow the parameters to be constant sequences, e.g. let $c_n=1$, $\lambda_{n}=\dfrac{1}{4}$ and $a_n=-1$.
-We have
+The recurrence relation of $R_I$ type for generalised co-recursive polynomials $\mathcal{P}_{n+1}(z;\mu_k)$ and for generalised co-dilated polynomials $\mathcal{P}_{n+1}(z;\nu_k)$ and their representation in terms of unperturbed ones can be obtained by substituting $\nu_k=1$ and $\mu_k=0$, respectively, in \eqref{Generalised comodified equations}. \begin{remark} Co-polynomials on the real line (COPRL) \cite{Castillo co-polynomials on real line 2015} and co-polynomials on the unit circle (COPUC) \cite{Castillo perturbed szego 2014} are obtained after perturbations in \eqref{OPRL TTRR R1 paper} and in \eqref{Szego recurrence}.
+Following a similar terminology, we can refer to the perturbed polynomials introduced above as \textbf{co-polynomials of $R_I$ type}. \end{remark} Let us introduce